Skateboarding at the 2020 Summer Olympics – Women's park

 The 2020 Summer Olympics women's park skateboarding competition occurred on 4 August 2021 at Ariake Urban Sports Park in Tokyo, Japan.

 It was originally scheduled to be held in 2020, but on 24 March 2020, the Olympics were postponed to 2021 due to the COVID-19 pandemic.

 Sakura Yosozumi and Kokona Hiraki of Japan won the gold and silver medals, with Sky Brown of Great Britain winning the bronze medal.

 Qualification

 Competition format

 In the prelims, the twenty participating skateboarders were sorted into four heats of five skaters each.
-Each each skater did three 45-second runs in their designated heat.
+Each skater did three 45-second runs in their designated heat.
 The best run score of each skater's three runs built a ranking.
 The eight top-ranked skaters from the combined ranking of the heats qualified for the final.

 Results

 Semifinals

-The top 8 skateboarders of 20 advanced to the finals.
+The top-eight skateboarders of twenty advanced to the finals.